rahul-singh2021/python_programs/README.md

    - `insert_before(temp_node, new_data)`: Inserts a new node before a given node.

 Feel free to use and modify this implementation for your own needs.

+# 20:Fibonacci Number Checker

+   This Python program checks whether a given number is a Fibonacci number.

+## Usage

+   1. Make sure you have Python installed on your machine.
+   2. Clone or download the repository containing the program.
+   3. Open a terminal or command prompt and navigate to the directory where the program is located.
+   4. Run the program by executing the following command:

+         ```shell
+         python fibonacci_check.py